 Fiction: Original never before published fiction up to 3000 words.
 Broken Pencil reads fiction submissions between March 1st and September 15th.
 Please submit fiction only through Submittable, not by snail-mail.

 Between September 15th and December 31st we accept submissions to our Broken Pencil Indie Writers’ Deathmatch contest.
-Please visit Indie Writers’ Deathmatch to enter a story into the contest and find out more about how you can become the next Deathmatch winner!
-Fiction submissions will re-open in early March!
+Please visit Indie Writers’ Deathmatch to find out more about how you can become the next Deathmatch winner!
+Enter the Deathmatch here.

 Payment ranges from $30 to $300 depending on what kind of article you are writing.
 The thing to do is to pitch us with specific ideas, and include a few of your previous articles so we can get a sense of your writing style.
 Also a little background info about you would be nice.
 It will take us a while to get back to you, so be patient.